 - Travel logbook (if you receive a travel allowance).

 - Tax certificates that you received in respect of investment income (IT3(b)).

 - Completed confirmation of diagnosis of disability (ITR-DD), where applicable.

 - Any other documentation relating to income you received or deductions you want to claim.

-Remember that different methods of filing your tax return have different deadlines, so be sure to check with the SARS website to make sure you know when your return is due each tax season.
+Remember that different methods of filing your tax return have different deadlines.
+Be sure to check the SARS website so you know when your return is due each tax season.
 Pay on time to avoid penalties.